nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * *CLI* - Command Line Interface - The terminal in the PC OS
 * *ExerciseData* - Individual Exercise data from the ```data.json``` file
 * *Ui* - User Interface
+* *UserCareer* - The entire usage journey of using our application

 ## Instructions for manual testing

 ### Launch and shutdown of program
-1. Download the latest version of the .jar file and copy the file to the folder where you want the Fitness Duke program to run.
+1. Download the latest version of the jar file and copy the file to the folder where you want the Fitness Duke program to run.
 2. Run the .jar file based on the instructions on the User Guide.
 Expected: Shows the CLI with the welcome message. alongside some logging messages.